Can you start taking the pill anytime or does it have to be the first day of your period? (2023)

 • You must take progestin-only pills at the same time every day.
 If you take your pill more than 3 hours past your usual time, use a backup method of birth control for the next 48 hours (2 days).

 • There's one new type of progestin-only pill called Slynd that works a little differently.
 If you start taking Slynd within the first 5 days of your period, you’ll be protected from pregnancy right away.
-If you start taking Slynd at any other time in your cycle, use another method of birth control (likecondoms) if you have penis-in-vagina sex during the first 7 days.
+If you start taking Slynd at any other time in your cycle, use another method of birth control (likecondoms) if you have penis-in-vagin* sex during the first 7 days.
 And you don’t need to take Slynd within the same 3 hours every day, like you do with other progestin-only pills.

 So there’s no need to wait for the first day of your period to start taking your birth control pills — you can start whenever you like!
 At the longest, you’ll only have to wait 7 days for the pills to start being effective — just make sure you're using a backup method like condoms during those days.